VLS-Volshok/vls-volshok.github.io/XP.md

 -   Damage: Damage proportional to the target's health determines experience gained.

 ## Benefits
-While all units gain bonus health and reload speed, some effects are affect different unit uniquely.
+While all units gain bonus health and reload speed, some effects are unique to specific units.

 ### Repair Efficiency